squiroga8/classifying-county-jail-incarceration-rates/README.md

 ```
 ![](https://i.imgur.com/Vhl4Afc.png)

 The FacetGrids below help us see differences in the distributions and relationships between numerical variables split in a way that correspond to our target variable labels.
-For instance, in the first plot, we can see that the scatter plot between poverty and total jail population certainly appear to have a linear relationship, but remain with a much lower distribution when it comes to counties with increased incarceration rates.
-Also of note, our per capita income distribution has slightly greater variance and a longer right tail in counties with same or decreased incarceration rates, which suggests that in counties with higher income levels we're more likely to see steady or decreased rates.
-Finally, scatter plots of net international migration rates between 2010 and 2018 against median household income appear to only have a slightly upward trend, with plenty of variance.
+For instance, scatter plots of net international migration rates between 2010 and 2018 against median household income appear to only have a slightly upward trend, with plenty of variance.
 Urbanicity hues across both target var labels indicate that rural and small/mid sized counties tend to have lower median household incomes compared to urban and suburban counties.
 ```python
 # scatter plot of median household income and net international migration rate, with urbanicity hue
 g = sns.FacetGrid(feats_target, col="incarc_rate_change_2017", hue="urbanicity", height=5, aspect=1)